Live. Bearer-key auth. Sync + async bulk job flow.

 Automation and data workflows

 For researchers, journalists, and data teams who already run scheduled jobs, the API is a drop-in replacement for hand-rolled yt-dlp scripts.
 Call it from a cron job, an Airflow DAG, a Temporal workflow, or a Zapier step.
-Every call returns in the same shape, so the pipeline code never needs to handle the weird-case YouTube URL variants.
+Every endpoint has a documented response shape, so the pipeline code never needs to handle the weird-case YouTube URL variants.

 Comparison vs RapidAPI providers